 Floor 2: Protection rules

-When you decide to trade your hard earned money in the stockmarket you are in direct competition with the elite traders of the world.
+When you decide to put your hard earned money on the line in the stock market you are in direct competition with the elite traders of the world.
 It’s like putting a high school freshman into the major league.
 Your first years are not about making money, they are about survival.
-You need to follow sound protection rules to minimize losses and thus deep portfolio drawdowns.
-The worst thing is when you always dig deep holes and then have to spend the entire ensuing market leg up just to make it back to prior equity highs.
+You need to follow sound protection rules to minimize losses in order to avoid deep portfolio drawdowns.
+It’s a real bummer when you always dig deep holes and then have to spend the entire ensuing market leg up just to make it back to prior equity highs.
 Recall that a 15% drawdown already requires a gain of 17.6% to recover.
-However, to dig your way out of a 60% hole you have to make a killing of 150% already.
+However, to dig your way out of a 60% hole you have to make a killing (150%).
 You see that it is a necessity to keep your drawdowns in check.

-To make this short please go over to the dedicated article where you can read some more about my own set of proven protection rules.
+To cut this short please go over to the dedicated article where you can read some more about my own set of proven protection rules.

-It is all about focussing and controlling your losses.
-Over time the frequency and magnitude of wins will increase and you will reach profitability eventually.
-The stability you will have established by having a solid pyramid in place for a while will be truly priceless.
+It is all about controlling your losses.
+Over time the frequency and magnitude of wins will increase and you will reach the net profit zone eventually.
+The stability you will achieve by having such a solid trading pyramid in place is truly priceless.